 Although it has been discovered that having the true Master Sword is not a requirement for breaking the barrier in Hyrule, and that the only flag for doing so is watching the cutscene that normally plays after defeating the darknuts and exiting the Master Sword chamber in Hyrule 3 (which, in turn, has its own set of flags), there are additional obstacles that prevent us from skipping the Earth and Wind Temples:

 Q): How do you trigger the required cutscene?

 A): You need four things to trigger the cutscene after the darknuts.
-You need to pull the Master Sword, watch the cutscene in the courtyard (the area where you enter Hyrule) that plays after Hyrule 2 where Tetra wakes up and KorL talk to you through the gossip stone, watch or at least activate (you can activate but still skip) the cutscene where the KoRL reveals Tetra as Zelda, and kill the two darknuts.
+You need to pull the Master Sword and watch its cutscene, watch the cutscene in the courtyard (the area where you enter Hyrule) that plays after Hyrule 2 where Tetra wakes up and KorL talk to you through the gossip stone, watch or at least activate (you can activate but still skip) the cutscene where the KoRL reveals Tetra as Zelda, and kill the two darknuts.

 Q): So what does this mean you have to do game play wise?

 A): It means we have to visit Hyrule 1 via Tower of the Gods and pull the Master Sword from the pedestal.
 We need to collect the Triforce to trigger the darknut fight.
 We also need to beat Forsaken Fortress 2 to trigger the courtyard cutscene and the cutscene with KoRL in the Master Sword chamber.